Read to Succeed

 Specific Job Responsibilities of Placement:

-Camp week will be held in June 9-13, 2025.
+Camp week is anticipated to be held June 8 – 12, 2026.
 There will also be flexible volunteer hours leading up to the week of camp, such as planning the camp curriculum and purchasing supplies prior to the start of the camp.
 Volunteers will provide breakfast and lunch during the week of the camp and will assist in one-on-one tutoring of campers.

 Insights and experience members will gains: